harvhat33/harvhat33/README.md

 - I’m @harvhat33

- I'm just here to help out but submitting issues for various projects I follow and hopefully that helps them.
+ I'm just here to help out by submitting issues for various projects I follow and hopefully that helps them.
  I was 'harvat' but github wont let me log in with that ccount anymore, oh well.

 <!---